CitiesSkylinesMultiplayer/CSM/README.md

 The easiest way to install this mod is from the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1558438291).
 You can also download the latest development builds by following the instructions below.

 1. Navigate to the latest build on Azure Devops [here](https://dev.azure.com/gridentertainment/Tango/_build/latest?definitionId=11).
-2. Click on the `Artifacts` button (top right) and dowload the zip folder.
+2. Click on the `Artifacts` button (top right) and download the zip folder.
 3. Extract the folder and either run the install script, or copy all the *.dll files to `%LOCALAPPDATA%\Colossal Order\Cities_Skylines\Addons\Mods\CSM`.
 4. Open Cities: Skylines and enable the mod.